craftcms/docs/docs/3.x/config/config-settings.md

-The URI that users without access to the Control Panel should be redirected to after activating their account.
+The URI that users without access to the control panel should be redirected to after activating their account.

 See [craft\helpers\ConfigHelper::localizedValue()](https://docs.craftcms.com/api/v3/craft-helpers-confighelper.html#method-localizedvalue) for a list of supported value types.